Updated February 26, 2021:

 Can I refill my prescription early?

-Due to COVID-19, MVP members with pharmacy coverage can get an emergency early refill of a 30-day supply of maintenance medications at an in-network pharmacy.
-MVP Medicare members can request up to a 90-day supply.
+Due to COVID-19, MVP members in Vermont and those with an MVP Medicare plan with pharmacy coverage can get an emergency early refill of a 30-day supply of maintenance medications at an in-network pharmacy.
+MVP Medicare members can also request up to a 90-day supply.
 Talk to your pharmacist about an early refill and if it applies to you.

 - Early refills are not available for controlled substances or specialty medications.